Is Wild Orange Essential Oil Safe for Your Skin? Yes!

 • References

-What is wild orange essential oil?
+What is orange essential oil?

-The aroma of wild orange essential oil is delicately sweet and tangy, and smells like fresh cut oranges.
+The aroma of orange essential oil is delicately sweet and tangy, and smells like fresh cut oranges.

-Wild orange essential oil is composed of ~95% D-limonene and other minor compounds, including beta-myrcene, linalool, alpha-pinene, sabinene and others.
+Orange essential oil is composed of ~95% D-limonene and other minor compounds, including beta-myrcene, linalool, alpha-pinene, sabinene and others.

-Wild orange essential oil is used in skincare for aroma, color, cleansing activity, antioxidant activity and as a permeation enhancer.
+Orange essential oil is used in skincare for aroma, color, cleansing activity, antioxidant activity and as a permeation enhancer.

 1. Aroma

-Wild orange essential oil smells delicately sweet and tangy with the aroma of fresh cut juicy oranges.
+Orange essential oil smells delicately sweet and tangy with the aroma of fresh cut juicy oranges.

-Wild orange essential oil is in the citrus aroma family, and is considered a top or a head note in perfumery.
+Orange essential oil is in the citrus aroma family, and is considered a top or a head note in perfumery.

-Wild orange essential oil smells great on its own, but it also blends well with other aromas, especially other citrus essential oils like bergamot, grapefruit and neroli blossom.
+Orange essential oil smells great on its own, but it also blends well with other aromas, especially other citrus essential oils like bergamot, grapefruit and neroli blossom.
 It can add sweetness to formulas, and help smooth out harsh aromas.

 Orange and lavender, orange and ylang ylang, and orange and patchouli, are classic combos that seem to make everything smell better.

-Wild orange essential oil can also be used as a masking agent, and cover-up unpleasant odors.
+Orange essential oil can also be used as a masking agent, and cover-up unpleasant odors.

-The aroma of wild orange essential oil is very calming, and smelling orange essential oils may reduce anxiety and improve mood (Goes et al, 2012; Jafarzadeh et al, 2013; Lehrner et al, 2000; Lehrner et al, 2005; Rashidi-Fakari et al, 2015).
+The aroma of orange essential oil is very calming, and smelling orange essential oils may reduce anxiety and improve mood (Goes et al, 2012; Jafarzadeh et al, 2013; Lehrner et al, 2000; Lehrner et al, 2005; Rashidi-Fakari et al, 2015).

 2. Color

-Wild orange essential oil has a yellow-orange color and can add a subtle yellow to orange hue to skincare products, depending on the amount added.
+Orange essential oil has a yellow-orange color and can add a subtle yellow to orange hue to skincare products, depending on the amount added.

 3. Cleansing activity

-Wild orange essential oil is composed of ~95% D-limonene, which is used as a cleanser and a degreaser.
+Orange essential oil is composed of ~95% D-limonene, which is used as a cleanser and a degreaser.
 Limonene is used as a solvent in water-free hand-cleansers at a concentration of about 10% (Karlberg et al, 1997).

 4. Antioxidant activity

-Oange essential oil has antioxidant activity (González-Mas et al, 2019; Lin et al, 2021; Li et al, 2022), and may increase product shelf life (Xu et al, 2021).
+Orange essential oil has antioxidant activity (González-Mas et al, 2019; Lin et al, 2021; Li et al, 2022), and may increase product shelf life (Xu et al, 2021).
 Limonene has also been shown to inhibit lipid oxidation, and is being investigated to extend shelf-life in food products (reviewed by Bora et al, 2020).

 5. Permeation enhancer

-Wild orange essential oil is made of ~95% D-limonene, which is a permeation enhancer (Mendanha et al, 2017) and can boost absorption of nutrients and active ingredients (Valgimigli et al, 2012).
+Orange essential oil is made of ~95% D-limonene, which is a permeation enhancer (Mendanha et al, 2017) and can boost absorption of nutrients and active ingredients (Valgimigli et al, 2012).

-Is wild orange essential oil safe?
+Is orange essential oil safe?

 Citrus essential oils are non-toxic, non-mutagenic, and non-carcinogenic (Tisserand et al, 2014; Dosoky 2018).